Amantini1997/FromUbuntu/AIP/Lecture1.md

 - **Inconsistent Support**: where two literals are mutex because **all ways in which we can create them in the fact layer are also mutex**.

-The flow is the same as for RPG, you reach a layer where the goals are satisfied, then you **do a back propagation** to find a solution.
-If it is found that's it, otherwise **add a new layer to the graph and repeat**.
+The flow is the same as for RPG:
+- you reach a layer where the goals are satisfied,
+- then you **do a back propagation** to find a solution
+- if it is found that's it, otherwise **add a new layer to the graph and repeat**.

 At level **i**, pick a **non-mutex subset of actions** that achieve the goals at level **i+1**.
 The preconditions of these actions become the goals at level i.